splunk/docker-itmonitoring/README-k8s.md

 3. splunk/splunk:7.0.0-monitor-k8s

 # Getting Started
-## Create a secret for your Service Account to use for dockerhub image pulls
+## Create a Secret for your Service Account
-You will need to create a docker secret to pull the images for your trusted registry.
+You will need to create a docker secret to pull the images for your container trusted registry.
 ```
 kubectl create secret docker-registry yourdockerhubsecret --docker-server=https://index.docker.io/v1/ --docker-username=<dockerhub_username> --docker-password=<dockerhub_password> --docker-email=<dockerhub_email>
 ```